-These consolidated financial statements have been prepared using International Financial Reporting Standards (IFRS) applicable to a going concern which assumes that the Company will be able to continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+These consolidated financial statements have been prepared using International Financial Reporting Standards as issued by the International Accounting Standards Board applicable to a going concern which assumes that the Company will be able to continue its operations and will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.

 From inception to date, the Company has incurred losses from operations and has had negative cash flows from operating activities.
-As at August 31, 2022, the Company had working capital of \$7,265,263.
-Given the Company's plans for significant exploration expenditures focused on both the Jasperoide, Peru and the Jamaican projects during 2023, existing funds on hand at year end are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
+As at August 31, 2023, the Company had working capital of \$2,646,854 (August 31, 2022 - \$7,265,263).
+Subsequent to year end, on November 15, 2023, the Company closed a non-brokered private placement for gross proceeds of \$8,050,000 (see note 17).
+Given the Company's plans for significant exploration expenditures on its projects during fiscal 2024, existing funds on hand at year end, in combination with the proceeds from the November 2023 private placement, are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
 These conditions raise material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
 The Company will require additional funding to be able to advance and retain mineral exploration property interests and to meet ongoing requirements for general operations.
 The ability of the Company to continue as a going concern is dependent on its ability to raise required financing whether through equity or debt financing; through joint ventures; the generation of profits from operations; or, the sale of property assets in the future.